Q. What is Wi-Fi 6?

 Q. What controller and management options are available for the Cisco Catalyst 9100 Access Points?

-The Cisco Catalyst 9100 Access Points are designed to work with Cisco DNA Center for simplified network management and orchestration, with automation, assurance, and topology support.
+The Cisco Catalyst 9100 Access Points are designed to work with Cisco Catalyst Center (previously Cisco DNA Center) for simplified network management and orchestration, with automation, assurance, and topology support.
 They can also be managed by Cisco Prime Infrastructure.

 Q. What cable category will be needed to connect the Cisco Catalyst 9100 Access Points?